Chester Alan Arthur II: Arthur presidency and education

-Education

-Arthur attended College of New Jersey (today's later named Princeton University) and graduated in 1885.
-He studied law at Columbia Law School, in the hope of taking over his father's law firm in New York City but withdrew before he completed his studies.
+Post-presidency

 Europe

 After graduation, in 1887, he sailed to Europe and stayed there for nearly 13 years.
 He was able to travel to every major European city and "enjoy a gentleman's life" due to his inheritance from his father.
 He was part of Albert Edward, the Prince of Wales's, circle of friends.
 His son described him as "the perfect pattern of an Edwardian gentleman and of a Europeanized American."
-He was described as "tall, handsome and athletic."
+He was described as "tall, handsome, and athletic."

-He married wealthy divorcée Myra Townsend Fithian Andrews on May 10, 1900, at the English American Episcopal Church and at a civil ceremony in Vevey, Switzerland.
 While in Europe he enjoyed the company of "female admirers", the cuisine, and horses, particularly "driving horse-drawn carriages throughout the French countryside."
 By this time, he preferred to be called Alan.
 He campaigned for the position of Ambassador to the Netherlands in 1897, but was unsuccessful.

 He returned to the United States in 1900 and had a home in Colorado Springs, Colorado, and also had a residence in Europe.

 Colorado Springs

 In October 1900, Arthur and his bride went to Colorado for his health; he had asthma and bronchitis.
 The couple's son, Chester Alan Arthur III, was born March 21, 1901.
 Myra gave birth to a daughter, named Ellen for Arthur's mother and sister, but she did not survive.

 They lived on income from investments, including Arthur's interest in the 250,000-acre cattle ranch, Trinchera Estate.
 In addition to raising cattle, the company mined gold, cut timber, and created a game park reserve for antelope, elk, and bison.

 Arthur's health improved in the Colorado climate.
 He was president of Cheyenne Mountain Country Club between 1905 and 1908.
 He also provided funding for facilities at the club.
 Polo became a favored sport as the result of top polo players to the area.
 When Vice President Theodore Roosevelt visited Colorado Springs in 1901, he had dinner at the Arthurs' home, Edgeplain, and attended a polo match.

 Arthur and Spencer Penrose built a Cheyenne Mountain clubhouse, based upon the "gourmet, culinary" Rabbit Club in Philadelphia in 1914.

-Arthur's carriage is one of the exhibits at the Carriage Museum at The Broadmoor resort.

-Memberships
+Personal life

+He married wealthy divorcée Myra Townsend Fithian Andrews on May 10, 1900, at the English American Episcopal Church and at a civil ceremony in Vevey, Switzerland.
+The couple divorced in 1927.
+During the couple's marriage, Arthur had been a womanizer who enjoyed drinking and partying.
+Myra realized her husband had been having an affair in 1909, said that she would grant him his freedom but would fight to keep their son.
+The couple reconciled, but had a rocky marriage until they divorced.